-The final exam will be cumulative, but will NOT cover graduate student presentations from the final two weeks of class.
+The final exam will be cumulative.
 All examinations are scheduled - missed exams will be scored zero.
 Make-up exams will only be allowed for students with medical emergencies or for those who obtained a prior approval from the instructor.
 To be eligible to take a make-up exam you must: